 You know that the Xp-Pen deco series has three different models which are quite different from each other.
 Starting off with the Active drawing area, all the tablets have a very similar drawing area which is roughly around 10 x 6 inches.
 One interesting thing to notice is, Deco 01 which is least expensive out of the three has a slightly bigger area than others.

 When it comes to design all the tablets have a similar design pattern that is drawing surface on the right and shortcut buttons on the left.
 But at the same time, they look very different from each other.

 The Deco 01 has eight buttons with no roller the deco 02 and deco 03 has Six buttons with a rolling wheel, which is super helpful.
 The buttons and roller are present at the left side in Deco 02 whereas it is located at the top left corner in Xp-pen Deco 03.

 Although the rollers in Deco 02 and Deco 03 perform the same functions, their physical design is very different from each other.
 The Deco 02 roller has a hole in it and comes with a green rubber disk to cover it.
 The Deco 03 dial is present at the corner and slightly protrudes out of the device.
 It is bright red in colored which looks very cool.

 If we talk about the pen all three devices come with a different pen.
 All the pen has a pressure range of 8192 but their physic shape and placement of buttons are different from each other.

 The Deco 01 stylus has a cylindrical shape and a plastic body along with two side buttons.
-The Deco 02 comes with a brand new pen which is inspired by a pencil and has a hexagonal body.
+The Deco 02 comes with a brand new pen which looks like a pencil and has a hexagonal body.
 The front end has textured matt finish and the back is shiny plastic.
 It has a single side button and an eraser at the back.